aud1tya4dnan/Nyaa-Enhancer-Transmission/README.md

 </a>

-**Download extension files locally:**
+**Download extension files locally (always up-to-date):**
+Chrome/Any chromium based browser (Edge, Brave etc.):
-1. Download the extension files or clone the repository
+1. Download the zipped files of the repo or clone the repository
-2. Open Chrome and navigate to `chrome://extensions/`
+2. Open Chrome/Edge and navigate to `chrome://extensions/`
-3. Enable "Developer mode" in the top right
+3. Enable "Developer mode"
-4. Click "Load unpacked" and select the extension directory
+4. Click "Load unpacked" and select the `src/chrome` directory

+Firefox:
+1. Download the zipped files of the repo or clone the repository
+2. Open Firefox and navigate to `about:debugging#/runtime/this-firefox`
+3. Click "Load Temporary Add-on"
+4. Navigate to the `src/firefox` directory and select any file

 ### Usage